 Hold a Fellow of the Society of Actuaries (FSA) designation

-Have spent at least one year engaged in discussions of either the LTCI (EX) Task Force or its appointed Subgroup
+Have spent at least one year engaged in discussions of either the Task Force or its appointed Subgroup

+As both state insurance regulators and the MSA Review may benefit by developing and expanding specific LTCI actuarial expertise through participation in this process, having one or more suitably experienced and qualified actuaries participate in and supervise the work of the MSA Team is critical to the viability of the MSA process.
+Participation also provides opportunities for additional actuaries to meet the requirements of the U.S. Qualification Standards applicable to members of the Academy and other U.S. actuarial organizations as they relate to LTCI.

 Consideration will be given to joint membership where two actuaries within a state combine to meet the criteria stated above.

+Consultants engaged by the state insurance department would not be considered for MSA Team membership.

 Duties of an MSA Team Member

-Active involvement with the MSA Team, with an expected average commitment of 20 hours per month (See Section IV for details of the MSA review and activities of a team member)
+Active involvement with the MSA Team, with an expected average commitment of 20 hours per month (see Section IV for details of the MSA Review and activities of a team member).

-Participate in all MSA Team calls and meetings (unless an extraordinary situation occurs)
+Participate in all MSA Team calls and meetings (unless an extraordinary situation occurs).

-Review and analyze materials related to MSA rate proposals
+Review and analyze materials related to MSA rate proposals.

-Provide input on the MSA Advisory Reports, including regarding the recommended rate increase approval amounts
+Provide input on the MSA Advisory Reports, including regarding the recommended rate increase approval amounts.

-Maintain confidentiality of MSA Team meetings, calls, correspondence, and the matters discussed therein and protect from disclosure any confidential information received pursuant to the Master Information Sharing and Confidentiality Agreement
+Maintain confidentiality of MSA Team meetings, calls, correspondence, and the matters discussed therein to the extent permitted by state law and protect from disclosure any confidential information received pursuant to the Master Agreement.
+MSA Team members should communicate any request for public disclosure of MSA information or any obligation to disclose.

-Active involvement within NAIC LTCI actuarial groups
+Active involvement within NAIC LTCI actuarial groups.

-Willingness to provide expertise to assist other states
+Willingness to provide expertise to assist other states.

 Participation of an MSA Team Member

-Except for webinars and other general communications with state insurance departments, participation in the MSA Review conference calls and meetings related to the review of a specific rate proposal will be limited to named MSA Team members, supporting NAIC or Compact staff members who will be assisting the MSA Team, and the Chair and Vice Chair of the LTC (EX) Task Force, or its appointed Subgroup.
-Other interested regulators, e.g., domiciliary state insurance regulator, may be invited to participate on a call at the discretion of the MSA Team, or Chair or Vice Chair of the Task Force or its appointed Subgroup.
+Except for webinars and other general communications with state insurance departments, participation in the MSA Review conference calls and meetings related to the review of a specific rate proposal will be limited to named MSA Team members, supporting NAIC or Compact staff members who will be assisting the MSA Team, and the chair and vice chair of the Long-Term Care Insurance (EX) Task Force, or its appointed subgroup.
+Other interested state insurance regulators (e.g., domiciliary state insurance regulators) may be invited to participate on a call at the discretion of the MSA Team or the chair or vice chair of the Task Force or its appointed subgroup.